OpenWork-NZ/ANZLIC-Metadata-Tool-help/GettingStarted.md

 	1. Templates are stored by the types shown in the left hand column. **Dataset** templates will be shown by default.
 	1. To select a template for **Service** metadata, select **Service** in the left had column
 1. Select the desired template from the second column.
->NOTE: For default EMA installations, the **Emergency Management Dataset Template** should be used for dataset metadata.
-For service records, the **Emergency Management Service Template** should be used.
+>NOTE: For default  installations, the **ANZMet Lite Dataset Template** should be used for dataset metadata.
+For service records, the **ANZMet Lite Service Template** should be used.
 Your administrator may see fit to provide variations of these templates for specific resource metadata.
 1. If you have membership in multiple groups, you can select the appropriate group for this metadata record in the third column.
 1. Clinking the green **Create** button in the forth column will launch your new metadata record in the _ANZLIC Editor_ window.